reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 There are folders named `.idea` and `out`, in which IntellJ stores some configuration and compiled Java classes ... we don't bother with them for now.

-The folder we're interested in is the `src` folder, which stands short for "source", or rather "source code".
+The folder we're interested in is the `src` folder, which stands short for "source", or rather "source code" or "source files".
 This is where we put our Java files.

 In this folder, create a new package by right-clicking on it and selecting "New -> Package".
 Call the package "level1".